jailbreakerVC/Weatheremail/README.md

 # Weatheremail
-A python program which sends email with weather information
+A python program which sends email with weather information using smtp and open weather API